saasbook/AV102/transcripts/week4/bugs_and_debugging.md

 the code
-I think I now, oh yeah, there's reformat auto-indent lines, yes that's the is it actually the control alt L? control alt auto-ident yeah...
+I think I now, oh yeah, there's reformat auto-indent lines, yes that's the is it actually the control-alt-L? control-alt auto-ident yeah...
 I end up not oh goodness me I've accidentally
 I think I've accidentally turned on inklet there by mistake ...
 I tend to rely on that less ... the key thing for me whether it's automatic indenting or not